Skip to main content

 How fast can you remove a dead animal from my property?

-Most Michigan metros we serve get on-site response within 4 hours of the phone quote.
+Most Michigan cities we serve get on-site response within 4 hours of the phone quote.
 Same-day pickup is the default for outdoor calls (yard, driveway, road frontage).
 Indoor recoveries (attic, walls) may need a next-business-day appointment if access tools are required.
 Rabies-vector species (raccoon, skunk, bat, fox) and rut-season deer get priority dispatch.

 Lansing Dead Animal Removal — Same-Day Pickup